 Advance Notice of the School’s Relocation

-Please be advised that Duncraig Secondary Education Support Centre will be relocating to the same site as Warwick Senior High School early in 2018.
-An exact date of the relocation is yet to be confirmed.
+Please be advised that Duncraig Secondary Education Support Centre will be relocating to Lloyd Drive in Warwick in 2018.
+It is anticipated that the move will take place mid 2018.

 The move will also include a new permanent, standalone staff and administration building including reception, admin offices, a meeting room and staffroom.
 A dedicated entrance to our school will also be created onsite which will include parking, pick up and drop off area and bus facilities.

 We appreciate that the relocation will be stressful for children and their families and all available support will be provided to the school community to ensure that the move and transition is as smooth as possible.

 As more information becomes available regarding the relocation, we will advise the school community accordingly.

 Duncraig Secondary Education Support Centre (DSESC) has been recognised as an “Education Support Distinctive School” as part of the More Support for Students with Disabilities (MSSD) Expertise Grants.

 The Department of Education recognises that we have developed deep knowledge and understanding of the learning and support needs of students with disability.